Protocols to measure the non-Abelian Berry phase by pumping a spin qubit through a quantum-dot loop: Discussion

 \subsection{An alternative protocol without magnetic-field pulses: using the singlet state for initialisation and readout}

 In the previous section, we have discussed the challenges of creating a strong-enough magnetic-field pulse and a low-enough temperature for our experimental protocols.
-As a possible workaround of these, we now provide an alternative protocol, which requires an extra reference dot, denoted as QDR in Fig.~\ref{fig:fourdot_array}, and utilizes a two-qubit singlet state in that reference dot for initialization and readout.
+As a possible workaround of these, we now provide an alternative protocol, which requires an extra reference dot, denoted as QDR in Fig.~\ref{fig:fourdot_array}, and utilizes a two-qubit singlet state in that reference dot for initialization and readout, which is a well-known procedure for initialization \cite{Petta2005AppliedDots}.
 This protocol can reveal the angle $\theta_\text{so}$ characterizing the non-Abelian Berry phase, without requiring a magnetic-field pulse.
 Furthermore, the low-temperature requirement is also relaxed, because initialization and readout is based on Pauli spin blockade, where the energy scale (the two-qubit singlet-triplet splitting in QDR) competing with temperature can be made much greater than the Zeeman splitting in a few millitesla \cite{Petta2005AppliedDots}.

 The layout for this alternative protocol is shown in Fig.~\ref{fig:fourdot_array}.
 To simplify the discussion, we use a specific gauge (i.e., specification of the Kramers-pair basis in the dots) where tunneling is pseudospin-conserving on the bonds QDR $\leftrightarrow$ QD1, QD2 $\leftrightarrow$ QD3, and QD3 $\leftrightarrow$ QD1, and it is pseudospin-non-conserving only on the bond QD1 $\leftrightarrow$ QD2.
 In this protocol, initialization consists of thermalizing a two-qubit singlet state in QDR, and separating the two particles with an adiabatic shuttling step, by tuning the detuning and tunneling between QDR and QD1 in time.
-Before (after) this shuttling, detuning favors the double occupancy of QDR (single occupancy of both QDR and QD1).
+Before this shuttling, the double quantum dot formed by QDR and QD1 is in the (2,0) charge configuration regime and its pseudospin degree of freedom is in the singlet state.
+During the shuttling, the parameters are tuned adiabatically such that the system prefers the (1,1) charge configuration.
+Thus, after the shuttling, the double quantum dot is in the (1,1) charge configuration occupied by a pseudospin-singlet state.
 Ideally, the tunneling matrix element $v_{1\text{R}}$ is switched off exactly before and after the shuttling step.
 This initialization procedure results in the separated singlet configuration depicted in Fig.~\ref{fig:fourdot_array}.

 During a single pumping cycle QD1 $\to$ QD2 $\to$ QD3 $\to$ QD1, the particle in QD1 is pumped around.
 Therefore, the time evolution of the two-qubit system is governed by the following unitary, expressed in the two-qubit basis $\ket{\Uparrow\Uparrow}, \ket{\Uparrow\Downarrow}, \ket{\Downarrow\Uparrow}, \ket{\Downarrow\Downarrow}$, with the first (second) arrow referring to QD1 (QDR):